 A diagnosis of the disability

 Symptoms of the disability and how the disability could impact the student in an academic environment

 Expected duration of the disability or condition

-If the duration is less than 6 months, we ask that students attempt to work directly with professors and campus departments.
-Please see our guidelines for Temporary Impairments for further information.
+If the duration is less than 6 months, please see our guidelines for Temporary Impairments for further information.